-"It's no surprise that older vehicles are more likely to encounter a serious breakdown, but it is surprising just how many people are at risk," John Nielsen, AAA's managing director of Automotive Engineering and Repair, said in the April press release.
+"It's no surprise that older vehicles are more likely to encounter a serious breakdown, but it is surprising just how many people are at risk," John Nielsen, AAA's managing director of Automotive Engineering and Repair, said in a press statement.

 But aside from helping stranded motorists, AAA also gathers and reports data — it received 32 million calls for roadside assistance in 2017 alone, and about 35 percent of those calls resulted in a tow, for instance.
 The most common issues?
 Battery problems, engine failure and tire damage.

 So if you're one of the 43.6 million planning a trip by car this summer, it's worthwhile to have your mechanic give your car a once over — and focus on these three areas in particular — especially if you're driving a 2011 model or older.